breck7/scroll/dud/readme.md

 you, and transform it to better suit the reader, is also key to dud.

+## Questions and Answers

+**When there are multiple columns, why do old articles appear above the folder?**

+Older content is generally as good as newer content so more visibility isn't a bad thing.

+**Why isn't more thought going into SEO?**

+Dud is all about OFH: optimized for humans.

+**Will you provide support to people that don't publish in the public domain?**

+No.

 ## Alternatives Considered

 There is no publishing software that reads and writes dumbdown yet